kuujo/yuppy/README.md

 Sure, duck typing often allows for more flexibility for users of libaries.
 But without the proper precautions a lack of type checking can ultimately lead to unpredictable code.
 What if some code somewhere is changing your FTP class's `port` attribute to an invalid string?
-Guess what, you won't find out about it until your code tries to connect to the FTP server.
-By that time, it's hard to tell where that bad port number came from.
+You won't find out about it until your code tries to connect to the FTP server.
+By that time, it can be hard to tell where that bad port number came from.
 XPy can automatically type check class or instance variables _at the point at which they are set_ to ensure that your data is not corrupted.